Toyota Corolla: Japan (E160; 2012)

 The eleventh generation of the Corolla went on sale in Japan in May 2012.
 The sedan is named the Corolla Axio while the wagon is called the Corolla Fielder.
 In Japan, both are made by a Toyota subsidiary, Central Motors, in Miyagi Prefecture, Japan.
 The redesigned model has slightly smaller exterior dimensions and is easier to drive in narrow alleys and parking lots for the targeted elderly drivers.

 The new Corolla Axio is available with either a 1.3-liter 1NR-FE or 1.5-liter 1NZ-FE four-cylinder engines; front- or all-wheel drive.
 Both 5-speed manual and CVT transmissions are offered.
 The 1.3-liter engine and all-wheel-drive variants are available only with the CVT transmission.
 The Corolla Fielder is available with 1.5-liter 1NZ-FE or 1.8-liter 2ZR-FAE four cylinder engines mated with a CVT transmission.
 The 1.5-liter is available with front- and all-wheel drive, the 1.8-liter is offered only in front-wheel drive.
 Since 2015 there's a new engine 2NR-FKE, with its VVT-ie technology.

 Toyota released hybrid versions of the Corolla Axio sedan and Corolla Fielder station wagon for the Japanese market in August 2013.
 Both cars are equipped with a 1.5-liter hybrid system similar to the one used in the Toyota Prius C, with a fuel efficiency of 3.03 L/100km under the JC08 test cycle.
-Toyota's monthly sales target for Japan is 1,000 units of the Corolla Axio hybrid and 1,500 units of the Corolla Fielder hybrid.
+Toyota's monthly sales target for Japan was 1,000 units of the Corolla Axio hybrid and 1,500 units of the Corolla Fielder hybrid.

 The E160 was also sold in Hong Kong, Macau, and New Zealand.

 International (E170/E180; 2013)

 International markets continued on with the E140/E150 until at least 2013 when the E170/E180 model arrived.
 The E170/E180 is larger and substantially different from the Japanese E160, with a unique body and interior.
 Two basic front and rear styling treatments are fitted to the E170: a North American version that debuted first and a more conservative design for other markets that debuted later in 2013.
 The latter version sold in Southeast Asian, Pakistani, Indian and Taiwanese markets retained the Corolla Altis branding.
 The Corolla E180 went on sale in Europe and South Africa in February 2014.

 In Australasia, the European market second-generation Toyota Auris was also sold badged as the Corolla hatchback, alongside the international E170 Corolla.

-In 2017, Toyota released a hatchback version in the US called the Corolla iM, a rebadged second-generation facelifted Auris.
+In 2015, for the 2016 model year, Toyota’s North American Sub-brand, Scion, introduced the Scion iM, based on the second generation Toyota Auris.
+In 2016, for the 2017 model year, the iM was rebranded as the Toyota Corolla iM when the Scion brand was discontinued.